vishalbalaji/HR-Analytics/doc/paper.md

 <!-- Why k-value was assigned to 5?
 Justify it with proper evidence and final value is 28. -->

 A Random Forest(RF) and XGBoost(XGB) model will be will be trained on the training set and be evaluated using the K-fold cross-validation method for the testing set.

-In this case, the value of K is taken to be 5.
+To minimize computational power, considering that the dataset is fairly large in size, as well as to reduce the bias of the algorithm, we need to select a small value for K. Here, we arbitrarily choose K to be 5, since our dataset has 9330 observations, which can evenly be divided into 5 parts.

 Confusion matrices will be generated for both models, which will help us determine the confidence with which the models classify observations as *yes* or *no*.

 ### Random Forest